ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `Get-InformationBarrierPoliciesApplicationStatus -All -ResearchIBPolicy`

-8. After you have defined your Information Barriers policy, wait at least 24 hours for the policy to work its way through your data center and services.
+8. After you have defined your information barrier policy, wait at least 24 hours for the policy to work its way through your data center and services.
 Then, validate the Information Barriers status for a specific user by using the **Get-InformationBarrierRecipientStatus** cmdlet in the Office 365 Security & Compliance Center.

     `Get-InformationBarrierRecipientStatus`

 > [!TIP]
-> We recommend testing with a few users who are included in Information Barrier policies, as well as with a few users who are not included in those policies.
+> We recommend testing with a few users who are included in information barrier policies, as well as with a few users who are not included in those policies.

 ## Scenario 2: Allow one group to communicate with only one other group